Starship Exeter

 Starship Exeter is a Star Trek fan film project, one of the earliest of the semi-professional fan film projects that have become an increasingly common fixture of the internet video scene.
-As with many other fanfilms, it created an entirely new series around an event of an established franchise.
+As with many other fan films, it created new stories and characters around an event of an established franchise.
 Starship Exeter is set within the continuity of the original Star Trek TV series, and features the new crew of a sister-ship to the famous USS Enterprise, the titular USS Exeter, whose previous crew were exterminated in the Star Trek episode "The Omega Glory".
 The films and their original characters are the brainchild of brothers Jimm and Joshua Johnson, who acted as producers and starred in the films, acting under pseudonyms.

 Episodes

 Two episodes of Starship Exeter have been released.

 "The Savage Empire," written and co-directed by the Johnson brothers, was released as downloadable video files via the internet on December 19, 2002.
-Production and post production took several years, with shooting in Minnesota and Texas (and an insert scene taped in Sydney), mixed between exterior locations and custom-built sets.
+Production and post-production took several years, with shooting in Minnesota and Texas (and an insert scene recorded in Sydney), mixed between exterior locations and custom-built sets.
 The producers strove to make the film using non-digital effects techniques, using miniatures and in-camera effects wherever practical.

-The second, a far more ambitious production titled "The Tressaurian Intersection", with a script by Nebula Award nominee Dennis Russell Bailey (who wrote the Star Trek: The Next Generation episode "Tin Man"), was shot in mid-2004.
+The second, a far more ambitious production titled "The Tressaurian Intersection", with a script by Nebula Award nominee Dennis Russell Bailey (who co-wrote the Star Trek: The Next Generation episode "Tin Man"), was shot in mid-2004.
 Played primarily aboard the titular starship and a wrecked sister ship, the film featured elaborate sets, some elements of which were "dumpster dived" from the Mike Judge film Idiocracy that was shooting on the same Austin Studios lot.
 In addition to CGI effects, the film also used elaborate miniatures to realize the interiors of both a shuttle and ruined starship courtesy of Minneapolis-based MNFX, and to portray wreckage both on a planet and in space as built by Thomas Sasser (not all of whose work made the final episode).

 Released in segments, "The Tressaurian Intersection" film suffered a protracted post–production process, with the final complete episode being released via YouTube on May 1, 2014, just months shy of 10 years from the start of principal photography.

 A third episode, "The Atlantis Invaders," was to have shipboard scenes shot during principal photography of the "Tressaurian" episode, but budget and scheduling problems caused it be postponed, and ultimately abandoned.

 In addition to the two full-length episodes, a humorous vignette titled The Night Shift, written by Dennis Russell Bailey, was shot as a trial run and as camera tests at the start of principal photography of "The Tressaurian Intersection".
 It was released on the internet in August 2005.